huang-sh/GPTBioInsightor/docs/en/source/tutorials/seurat_usage.md

 # set background information of data
 background = "Cells are PBMCs from a Healthy Donor"

-# here, I use Aliyun qwen2-72b-instruct
+# Here, use claude-3-5-sonnet-20241022 of anthropic,
-# you can set openai gpt-4o
+# but you also can use other supported LLM provider.
-res = gbi.get_celltype(result_dict, background=background, out="Seurat.qwen.celltype.md", topnumber=20, provider="aliyun", model="qwen2-72b-instruct")
+res = gbi.get_celltype(result_dict, background=background, out="Seurat.claude.celltype.md", topnumber=20, provider="anthropic", model="claude-3-5-sonnet-20241022")
 res
 # {0: 'T lymphocytes (T cells)',
 #  1: 'Monocytes/Macrophages',